 The mooting tips I would like to share firstly is for the stage of preparation which tends to be the most time consuming part of mooting.
 You will need to ensure you know what you are expected to argue and read the fact pattern thoroughly and begin assimilating your relevant authorities for discussion.
 Make sure you know all the cases or authorities you are citing inside out, along with the general area of law on which the moot is based.
 For mooters always be prepared with your skeleton arguments and question yourself on it no matter how small and irrelevant the fact it may be on.
 This will prepare you for the final day.

 Secondly, as for the day of the moot, I know your stomach is full of butterflies.
 But don’t panic!
-Rehearse your speech in advance and familiarise yourself with the layout of the court room in advance.
+Rehearse your speech in advance and familiarize yourself with the layout of the court room in advance.
 Secondly don’t write your full speech on paper, indeed write the bullet points on a small number of cue cards.
 Another thing to remember is to have soft speaking skills and pause while speaking so as to give time to judges to deliberate.
 Also remember that don’t be very anxious to finish your submissions and do so in a rush.
 There’s nothing worse you can do when it comes to finishing your moot.
 Make sure that you end it appropriately; by finishing with a conclusion and by telling the court what you want it to do.

 How helpful do you think is mooting for a law student?
-Does it serve to build any practical skill?

-My answer would be ‘HELL YA!”.
 Mooting is the closest experience that you can get as to appear in a real court.
 It a process of learning the Law differentlyand provides a holistic approach of learning by developing research skills, advocacy skills or even just plain old teamwork skills.
 Mooting boosts up the confidence level of the student and also serves as bolster addition to your C.V. and make oneself more attractive to potential employers.
 If one harbours any desire to become a practicing advocate then it is safe to say that employers can only look favourably on those who have mooting on their C.Vs, as this is a sure-fire sign that you possess these important attributes needed.

-You have presented a number of papers and also have had a number of publications in many journals.
 How important is it to publish articles being in a law school?

 Writing papers serves several important purposes.
-First, it develops ones’ research skills.
+First, it develops one’s research skills.
 Second, it provides us with an intensive writing experience in preparing one or more papers of an analytical nature.
 Third, it provides us with an opportunity to deliberate on the subject and provide our thoughts on the same.

 Publishing articles also serves an attractive point in your CV.
 As a good internship strikes a gold point this one serves as an additional star.
 It attracts recruiters as it showcases one’s drafting skills and the ability to research.